-The study area is situated within 100 metres of an early settlement road that appears on the Historic Atlas Map of 1881.
-This historic road corresponds to the road presently known as County Road 13, which is adjacent to the study area.
-A railway line indicated on the historic atlas map bisects the study area travelling north-south.
+The study area is situated within 100 metres of an early settlement road that appears on the Historic Atlas Maps of 1871.
+This road is the current Concession Road 6.

 11) Heritage Property

 Property listed on a municipal register or designated under the Ontario Heritage Act or is a federal, provincial or municipal historic landmark or site.